HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Build Time 45->20
 * Speed 650->600
 * Armor 18500->27750
-* Now able to hyperspace jump.
+* The gate is now able to hyperspace jump on its own.
+* All probes can now travel through hyperspace gates.
 -Build Time 45->20sec (these took too long to setup) -Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)